Ethereal-OS/Manifest/README.md

 for all the EthrealOS Stuff:  $(call inherit-product, vendor/ethreal/config/common_full_phone.mk)

-for maintainer:  ETHEREAL_BUILD_MAINTAINER := RakeshBatra
+for maintainer:  ETHEREAL_BUILD_MAINTAINER := IamCOD3X

 for Gapps Build: WITH_GAPPS := true